 Negative comments might lead some to believe that MK’s best days are behind it, but that’s taking the narrow view and it ignores the positive reviews the game has garnered (“Mario Kart 8” enjoys a 9.3 community rating on IGN and we gave Mario Kart 8 a 9.0 in our review), as well as the game’s history.
 After all, it’s this history that will determine MK’s relevance in the future.
 I wrote an interesting article the other day, about "Which Mario Kart Game Is the Best?" which takes a look at Mario Kart Wii Vs. the Nintendo 64 version.

-From Super Nintendo, to N64, to Wii, to Wii U
+From Super Nintendo, to N64, to Wii U, to Nintendo Switch

 The genius of “Mario Kart” is how designers have tailored it to suit the console of the time.
 While the game was perfectly serviceable upon its 1992 release for the Super Nintendo, it wasn’t until later that it really came into its own.
 N64s four-player capabilities and 3D graphics were tailor made for MK, and the gameplay mechanics were a perfect fit for the hardware of the subsequent Wii.
 It’s for these reasons that great fanfare usually accompanied the release of next-gen Nintendo Consoles, and for “Mario Kart” in particular.